chiquitinxx/grooscript-plugins/gradle-plugin/README.md

 __requireJs__ - to generate require.js modules from groovy code

 __requireJsThread__ - listen changes in groovy code to regenerate require.js modules

+__generateGrailsFiles__ - this task is done automatically if you are in a grails project, to generate static files needed by grooscript grails plugin

 More info about tasks [here](http://grooscript.org/gradle/tasks.html)